dhyaneshsiddhartha15/ai-conent-generator/README.md

-# ContentCraft AI :Content Generator
+# ContentGenAI AI :Content Generator

-ContentCraft AI is a MERN stack application that integrates Gemini AI for advanced content generation.
+ContentGenAI AI is a MERN stack application that integrates Gemini AI for advanced content generation.
 This project includes features for API request tracking and subscription plans, and utilizes TanStack Query, Yup for  validation.

 ## Features